jxhnlcs/BitcoinConverter/README.md

 # BitcoinConverter
-An application that makes the direct conversion of bitcoin to real(R$) or dollar($), depending on the user's choice
+An application that takes two dates and calculates the difference between them in days

 # Technologies